islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 After a few moments, choose Refresh.
 The task's Last status shows a value of RUNNING.

-Creating an ECS service for Posts
+## Creating an ECS service for Posts
 Lastly, create an ECS service for the Posts microservice task definition.

-Return to the cluster details page for mb-ecs-cluster.
+265. Return to the cluster details page for mb-ecs-cluster.

 In the Services tab, choose Create.

-In Step 1: Configure service, configure the following settings.
+267. In **Step 1: Configure service**, configure the following settings.

 Launch type: EC2
 Task Definition > Family: mb-posts-task